-In 2022 only small additional expenses related to restructuring and voluntary leave plans have been recorded.
-The provision as at December 31, 2022 fully relates to the remaining expected cash out for some small restructuring plans.
+In 2023 only small additional expenses related to restructuring and voluntary leave plans have been recorded.
+The provision as at December 31, 2023 fully relates to the remaining expected cash out for some small voluntary leave plans.
 Reference is made to note 25 Employee compensation and benefit expenses and note 28 Alternative performance measures.